 Welcome to Revisionary Arts

-Revisionary Arts (RA) is a 501(c)3/nonprofit that facilitates self-care and healing through the interconnectedness of poetry and medicine.
-RA strives to construct spaces where participants feel empowered to creatively explore their human vulnerabilities.
+Revisionary Arts (RA) is a nonprofit that facilitates self-care and healing through poetry.
+In other words, we strive to construct spaces where participants feel empowered to creatively explore their human vulnerabilities.

-Simply put, poetic therapy is a personal and communal celebration of our human vulnerability.
-More specifically, it involves the reading of poetry – and the recognition of its intersection with our lives – as well the exploration of the past (and present) through discussion, reflection, and poetic expression.
+Simply put, poetry therapy is a personal and communal celebration of our human vulnerability.
+More specifically, it involves the exploration of our past and present through poetic discussion, reflection, and expression.

 Our Origin Story

-Dr. Rosemarie Dombrowski’s relationship with medical and disability originated over two decades ago, when she began writing poems about neuro-atypicality and biomedical disorders, both of which have shaped the past twenty-three years of her life.
-As the single parent and primary caregiver to a son with nonverbal Autism (as well as other disabilities and disorders), her poetry became a space for sharing her son’s story as well as processing her own pain and trauma, the latter of which eventually led her to a specialization in poetic therapy and the Medical Humanities.
+RA’s founding director, Dr. Rosemarie Dombrowski, began exploring the medicinal value of poetry over two decades ago.
+As the single parent and primary caregiver to a son with nonverbal Autism (as well as other disabilities and disorders), her poetry became a space for sharing her son’s story as well as processing her own pain and trauma, the latter of which eventually led her to a specialization in poetry therapy and the Medical Humanities.

-After receiving a Poet Laureate Fellowship from the Academy of American Poets in May 2020, she was inspired to create RA and make poetic therapy a more widely recognized complementary modality.
+After receiving a Poet Laureate Fellowship from the Academy of American Poets in May 2020, she was inspired to create RA and make poetry therapy a more widely recognized complementary modality.

 “Poetic therapy led me to a reflective space of encounter and mutual release between body and soul/heart/spirit where I was able to get out of my own way and connect with the necessary emotions and words.”